alanng10/class-lang/Docue/Refer/System.Infra/0.00.00/State/a.md

 [[System.Infra:0.00.00:Any(Any)]]
 # Define
 State of anything.
-Derive this class and override Execute maide to execute anything.
+Derive this class and override Execute maide to present any state.
 This base class Execute maide do zero.
 Arg is arg for Execute.
 Result is result of execute.
 In derive class Execute maide, get Arg to get the arg, set Result to set result of Execute.
 # Part